 SEAN: Vol. 3 of Happy Marriage?! will no doubt feature more fretting, worrying, and self-doubt, hopefully mixed with some nice romance and comedy.

-MELINDA: No doubt.
+MJ: No doubt.
 And no doubt I’ll read it.

 ANNA: I’ve read it and it continues to be great!

 SEAN: Hunter x Hunter 31 is out.
 The manga’s back on hiatus in Japan, so I’m not sure when it will dribble to a halt here.
 Again.

 Nura: Rise of the Yokai Clan started a new arc last time, and I expect things will be quite exciting and supernatural in a “this is pretty good, but not great” way.

 One Piece Vol. 69. (cough) You’d think Nami and Robin would be on the cov–(whack) Ow!

 Skip Beat! is up to Vol. 32.
 Easily Hana to Yume’s longest running ongoing series, it may be wrapping up soon, but not yet.
 Still great.

 ASH: Me, too!